RedisJSON/RedisJSON/docs/commands/json.merge.md

 <details open><summary><code>value</code></summary>

-is value to set at the specified path. `null` value delete the path.
-An array as value will replace the previous array
+is JSON value to merge with at the specified path.
+Merging is done according to the following rules per JSON value in the `value` argument while considering the corresponding original value if it exists:
+*   merging an existing object key with a `null` value deletes the key
+*   merging an existing object key with non-null value updates the value
+*   merging a non-existing object key adds the key and value
+*   merging an existing array with any merged value, replaces the entire array with the value
 </details>

 ## Return value